ParamjotSingh5/ParamjotSingh5/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/paramjotsingh0/](https://www.linkedin.com/in/paramjotsingh0/)

 - ⚡ Fun fact **lover of good cinema.
-All time favourites: No Country for Old Men, Tumbbad, There Will Be Blood, The Invisible Guest, ...**
+All time favourites: No Country for Old Men, Tumbbad, There Will Be Blood, interstellar, ...**

 <h3 align="left">Connect with me:</h3>
 <p align="left">